joseffallman/Intrusion/Sqx/UnitTest/README.txt

     Fixed: The Assert did not really assert (i.e. break execution).
 Now when a test fails, execution of the current test ends.
     Fixed: nil values were not handled.

+1.4 Made the method TestEngine.OnlyThisOne suppress tests not only from current test class but from all other test classes.

 Good luck unit testing!
 Engima